Layered clothingShare on Facebook

-- Bleak and cold weather Särmä TST L2 Turtleneck and Long Johns and/or Särmä TST L3 Wind Jacket and Trousers.
+- Bleak and cold weather Särmä TST L2 Turtleneck and Long Johns and/or Särmä TST L3 Wind Jacket.

-- Cold weather Särmä TST L2 Turtleneck and Long Johns and/or Särmä TST L3 Loft Jacket and Trousers.
+- Cold weather Särmä TST L2 Turtleneck and Long Johns and/or Särmä TST L3 Loft Jacket and Pants.

 Shell layer, outer layer